AndyA/jsonpath-faster/README.md

 In addition to its own test suite `jsonpath-faster` passes all of `jsonpath`'s tests.

+There are two known differences:

-The main known difference is that script and filter expressions are sanitised differently.
+Script and filter expressions are sanitised differently.
 In general `jsonpath-faster` is slightly more restrictive in what it will allow (no function calls for example).

+Vivification is handled differently. `jsonpath-faster` will only vivify portions of the JSONPath that occur after any wildcards or selectors.

 ## Query Example